LloydPage/CSC240Final/README.md

 # CSC240Final
-Data set is from world bank, needs work.
+Data set is from world bank, classification is from IMF.
-Algorithms should be written in python.
+Algorithms should be written in python. (next goal)